A Little Bit: Critical reception

 "A Little Bit" garnered mostly positive reviews from music critics.
 Kirsten Koba of PopMatters gave a positive review, writing "with pop star sass, she belts out [...] proving that she's a girl with attitude — and fierce rhyming ability."
-Stephen Thomas Erlewine of Allmusic wrote that the song and "Irresistible" were "double-punch" on the album.
+Stephen Thomas Erlewine of AllMusic wrote that the song and "Irresistible" were "double-punch" on the album.
 Chuck Taylor of Billboard praised the song's production, writing that it "locks [this one] inside the head long after it's faded from the speakers."
 Larry Printz of The Morning Call also gave a favorable review, writing that the song "benefit[s]" from the start-and-stop hooks.
 Yushaimi Yahya of The Malay Mail, who was critical of the album as a whole, pointed out that Simpson sounded "decent" on the track.
-However, Chuck Campbell of Daily News noted Simpson's singing as "breathless whispers" and deemed the song as being "heavily processed."
+However, Chuck Campbell of The Daily News noted Simpson's singing as "breathless whispers" and deemed the song as being "heavily processed."
 The song debuted at number sixty-two on the Australian Singles Chart, on the week dated November 5, 2001, which became its peak position.
 The single fell to number ninety-six the following week, and dropped out of the chart the week after.